hakanu/blog/_posts/2021-03-13-use-selenium-on-wsl2-python-wsl-selenium-webscraping.md

 category: python
 title: 'Use Selenium on WSL2 #python #wsl #selenium #webscraping'
 ---
----
-published: true
-layout: post
-category: python
-title: 'Use Selenium on WSL2 with python'
----

 This has been a pain for so long.
 Finally I was able to pull it off.
 Only tricky part was the windows firewall apparently.